o3de/o3de.org/content/docs/user-guide/features/interactivity/user-interface/editor/components-layout-cell.md

 ---
-description: ' Add a layout cell component to a child of the layout row or column in the Amazon Lumberyard UI Editor to specify the child''s minimum size, target size, or extra ratio size. '
+description: ' Add a layout cell component to a child of the layout row or column in the Open 3D Engine UI Editor to specify the child''s minimum size, target size, or extra ratio size. '
 title: LayoutCell
 ---